sora-xor/sora-docs/src/val.md

 # VAL (≚)

 - VAL is a new token used to reward SORA network validators that secure the network, created by [community governance](https://medium.com/sora-xor/sora-v2-implementation-1febd3260b87); all contracts and executable code were released in a disabled form and could not be used until activation by a community member (by insertion of cryptographic proof of the referendum); now it is fully activated.
-- VAL fully diluted supply will be 100,000,000.
-Only 33,900,000 VAL are currently circulating and the supply is capped until SORA v2 network launch.
 - The VAL token contract is also available on [Etherscan](https://etherscan.io/token/0xe88f8313e61a97cec1871ee37fbbe2a8bf3ed1e4).
 - VAL has [Decreasing supply](https://medium.com/sora-xor/sora-validator-rewards-419320e22df8) over time, with tokens burned at every SORA v2 network transaction.
 - Elastic rewards to validators and stake nominators are given in VAL, as a percentage of the daily burned VAL
 - Holders receive a part of the XOR created by the token bonding curve